HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - Page 7 - Script Application portlet --> Added JavaScript Functions, Date and Time object examples
 - Page 8 - Added all above 7 portlets in this page

-Once we complete authoring steps, then we have anonymous portal user and authenticated users (added to openLDAP) to render the pages.
-Every page request is /GET API call (Example - /wps/portal/portletsperf/page1) and we have response assertion in sampler to validate the content html in response body.
+After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
+Every page request is /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in sampler to validate the content html in response body.

-### Combined DX rendering of WCM, DAM and Pages and Portlets
+### Combined DX rendering of WCM, DAM, and Pages and Portlets

-We combine all rendering JMeter scripts of WCM, DAM and Pages and Portlets for rendering sizing.
-As mentioned in our sizing approach below are details of load distribution.
+For rendering sizing, all rendering JMeter scripts of WCM, DAM and Pages and Portlets are combined.
+See the following section for details of load distribution.

 ## Load Distribution

-- We are giving following Load Distribution

     - WCM             - 40 %
     - DAM             - 30 %